Trial System

 Generate Trials by Adding Stimuli

 A new menu will open up asking you how to use these multiple selected files.
-Here you have 3 main options how to assign / use the selected files, with some sub-options:
+Here you have 3 main options how to assign / use the selected files, with some sub-options, as shown in the image below:

 - Assign the files to existing trials: The image/video/audio files will be assigned to already existing trials in the selected condition.